niisar/tsbook/Types/README.md

 ### Typing

 The types on your Typescript makes your code safer.
-You have fewer Bugs and more Readable code because it clarifies your intentions, Hear are the Some of the basic types:
+You have fewer Bugs and more Readable code because it clarifies your intentions.
+Types enables faster development and Navigation in your code.
+Hear are the Some of the basic types:

 ```ts
 let isDone: boolean = false;